Santhosh-KS/mnistModelTester/README.md

 - `cd mnistModelTester/client/ui/`
 - `ln -s /opt/Wt4.0.4/resources resources`

+Copy the mnistModelTester/deploy/data , mnistModelTester/deploy/models and mnistModelTest/deploy/scripts in to /opt/onfido directory.

+- `cp -r mnistModelTester/deploy/* /opt/onfido`

 If you want to change the IP or port number.
 Feel free to have a look at the **ClientRun.sh** file and modify as required.

+There will be Three binaries will be built viz **OnfidoClient, OnfidoServer and unitTest**.
+You can selectively enable or disable their build by commenting the respective **xyz.cmake** in CMakeList.txt file